mrjamesgrundy/nucleuscss/index.md

 {% endhighlight %}

 ### Fixed
+Usually cells in a grid will be fluid and responsive.
+If however you want to set a cell to a fixed width add the .o-grid__cell--width-fixed modifier and give it a specific width.

 <div class="o-grid o-grid--demo">
 	<div class="o-grid__col"><div class="o-grid-text">first</div></div>
 	<div class="o-grid__col o-grid__col--width-fixed" style="width: 250px"><div class="o-grid-text">static width of 250px</div></div>